LaurentRDC/npstreams/README.rst

 License
 -------

-scikit-ued is made available under the BSD License, same as NumPy.
-For more details, see `LICENSE.txt <https://github.com/LaurentRDC/scikit-ued/blob/master/LICENSE.txt>`_.
+npstreams is made available under the BSD License, same as NumPy.
+For more details, see `LICENSE.txt <https://github.com/LaurentRDC/npstreams/blob/master/LICENSE.txt>`_.